Chinese Thanksgiving and Native American History Month Books

 聽見鳥兒在唱歌 Birdsong Julie Flett book about indigenous Americans

-The gentle yet evocative story follows a young indigenous girl named Katherena, who moves to a new home with her mother.
+The gentle yet evocative story follows a young Indigenous girl named Katherena, who moves to a new home with her mother.
 Feelings of loneliness subside as she befriends her senior neighbor, who shares her love of art, birds, and nature.
 As her neighbor’s health declines, their connection grows deeper.

 Gorgeous illustrations pair the moving words by Cree-Métis author and illustrator Julie Flett.
 The back of the book includes a glossary and pronunciation guide for the occasional Cree words featured in the story.